top of page

 The noun 'pyromaniac' combines two elements: 'pyro-' and 'maniac.'
 'Pyro-' comes from the Greek word 'pur,' meaning 'fire,' and 'maniac' is derived from the Greek 'maniakos,' which means 'mad' or 'insane.'
 Therefore, a 'pyromaniac' is someone who is characterized by an abnormal or pathological fascination with fire and a compulsion to set fires.
 The term 'pyromaniac' reflects the underlying psychological condition that drives individuals to engage in fire-setting behavior.
 Its etymology underscores the intense and irrational nature of this obsession with fire, which distinguishes it from ordinary curiosity or interest in flames.

-Quiz: Find the meaning of the noun pyromaniac:
+Find the correct meaning of the noun pyromaniac:

 Try Again!